da21510/avl.github.io/people/engineering_level.md

 ## Engineering Levels

+#### Junior Engineer
+* New college graduate or less than two years of full-time programming work experience.
+* Some knowledge or experience with relevant technology.
+* May need help from other team members.
+* Can implement parts of stack, but not the entire stack or application.

+#### Senior Engineer
+* At least 2 years of working experience in relevant position.
+* Self proficient in accomplishing every single technical task assigned.
+* Fully capable to implement entire product end-to-end.

+#### Lead Engineer
+* Best engineer in team.
+* Expert and technical leader in driving architecture and engineering design.
+* Can implement entire product end-to-end faster than anyone else.

 | Level | Title | Monthly Salary |
 | --- | --- | --- |
 | E0 | Intern/Part-Time | 2.4-3W |